striezel/weather-information-collector/doc/task-files.md

     location.countrycode=GB
     # one request every two hours, e.g. every 7200 seconds
     interval=7200

-A task file that uses the Open-Meteo API could be:

-    # use Open-Meteo API
-    api=OpenMeteo
-    # collect weather forecast data
-    data=forecast
-    # city of Riga in Latvia
-    location.name=Riga
-    location.countrycode=LV
-    # coordinates are required for Open-Meteo
-    location.coordinates=56.945999,24.105890
-    # one request every three hours, e.g. every 10800 seconds
-    interval=10800

 Remember that you can create multiple task files to define multiple collection tasks.